Unpacking Black Hole Complementarity: The black hole information paradox

 \subsection{Page-time paradox}

-In contrast, the \emph{Page-time paradox} (\cite{PhysRevLett.71.3743, wallace2017black}) does present a compelling argument to a seemingly absurd conclusion.
+The Page-time paradox \parencites{PhysRevLett.71.3743, wallace_2020} presents a compelling argument to a seemingly absurd conclusion, and hence is a paradox in~\textcites{quine1962paradox}'s sense.
 The argument is compelling because its premises rely on physics in regimes believed to be under good theoretical control.
-Consequently, the Page-time paradox has dominated recent discussion by physicists (\cite{Mathur_2009, polchinski2015bhip, RevModPhys.88.015002, marolf2017black}).
-As we will see below, black hole complementarity can then be seen as a way of attenuating the absurdity of the conclusion.
+Consequently, the Page-time paradox has dominated recent discussion by physicists \parencites{Mathur_2009, polchinski2015bhip, RevModPhys.88.015002, marolf2017black}.

-According to the Page-time paradox, we get a contradiction between three statements: (A) the evaporation process is unitary; (B) the black hole is a quantum statistical mechanical system with its von Neumann entropy (i.e., its fine-grained entropy) bounded above by its Bekenstein-Hawking entropy (i.e., its microcanonical entropy);~\footnote{See,~\cite{Wallace2018-WALTCF-10} for an extended defense of the aptness of a statistical-mechanical description of black holes.} and (C) Hawking radiation is perfectly thermal throughout evaporation.
+According to the Page-time paradox, we get a contradiction between three statements: (A) the evaporation process is unitary; (B) the black hole is a quantum statistical mechanical system with its von Neumann entropy (that is, its fine-grained entropy) bounded above by its Bekenstein-Hawking entropy (that is, its microcanonical entropy); and (C) Hawking radiation is perfectly thermal throughout evaporation, as predicted by \textcites{hawking1975particle}.